This post may contain affiliate links which won’t change your price but will share some commission.

 How to Freeze the Slow Cooker Cabbage Soup

-You can simply place in freezer-safe containers or Ziploc bags and freeze it for up to two months.
+You can simply place in freezer-safe containers or Ziploc bags and freeze them for up to two months.
 To defrost it, either use a microwave or place it in the fridge in the evening and then heat it up the next day.

 What Additions Can Be Added To This Cabbage Soup